 Decision tree for load balancing in Azure

-When selecting the load-balancing options, here are some factors that are considered when you select the Help me choose default tab in Azure load balancing:
+When you select load-balancing options, consider these factors when you select the Help me choose default tab on the Load balancing page:

-- Global versus. regional.
-Do you need to load balance VMs or containers within a virtual network, or load balance scale unit/deployments across regions, or both?
+- Global vs. regional: Do you need to load balance VMs or containers within a virtual network, or load balance scale unit/deployments across regions, or both?

-- Cost.
-See Azure pricing.
+- Cost: For more information, see Azure pricing.
 In addition to the cost of the service itself, consider the operations cost for managing a solution built on that service.

-- Features and limits.
-What are the overall limitations of each service?
-See Service limits.
+- Features and limits: What are the overall limitations of each service?
+For more information, see Service limits.

-The following flowchart will help you to choose a load-balancing solution for your application.
+The following flowchart helps you to choose a load-balancing solution for your application.
 The flowchart guides you through a set of key decision criteria to reach a recommendation.

 Treat this flowchart as a starting point.
 Every application has unique requirements, so use the recommendation as a starting point.
 Then perform a more detailed evaluation.

 If your application consists of multiple workloads, evaluate each workload separately.
-A complete solution may incorporate two or more load-balancing solutions.
+A complete solution might incorporate two or more load-balancing solutions.

-Global.
-End users or clients are located beyond a small geographical area.
+- Global: End users or clients located beyond a small geographical area.
 For example, users across multiple continents, across countries/regions within a continent, or even across multiple metropolitan areas within a larger country/region.

-AKS.
-Azure Kubernetes Service enables you to deploy and manage containerized applications.
-AKS provides serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
-For more information about our AKS architectural resources, see Azure Kubernetes Service (AKS) architecture design.
+- Azure Kubernetes Service (AKS): Enables you to deploy and manage containerized applications.
+AKS provides serverless Kubernetes, an integrated continuous integration and continuous delivery experience, and enterprise-grade security and governance.
+For more information about AKS architectural resources, see Azure Kubernetes Service architecture design.

-IaaS.
-Infrastructure as a service (IaaS) is a computing option where you provision the VMs that you need, along with associated network and storage components.
-IaaS applications require internal load balancing within a virtual network, using Azure Load Balancer.
+- Infrastructure as a service: A computing option where you provision the VMs that you need, along with associated network and storage components.
+IaaS applications require internal load balancing within a virtual network by using Load Balancer.

-Application-layer processing refers to special routing within a virtual network.
+- Application-layer processing: Refers to special routing within a virtual network.
 For example, path-based routing within the virtual network across VMs or virtual machine scale sets.
-For more information, see When should we deploy an Application Gateway behind Front Door?.
+For more information, see When should we deploy an Application Gateway behind Azure Front Door?.

-Performance acceleration refers to features that accelerate web access.
-This can be achieved through the use of Content Delivery Networks (CDN) or optimized point of presence (POP) ingress for accelerated client onboarding into the destination network.
-Azure Front Door supports both CDN and Anycast traffic acceleration.
+- Performance acceleration: Refers to features that accelerate web access.
+Performance acceleration can be achieved by using content delivery networks (CDNs) or optimized point of presence ingress for accelerated client onboarding into the destination network.
+Azure Front Door supports both CDNs and Anycast traffic acceleration.
 The benefits of both features can be gained with or without Application Gateway in the architecture.